 About Ringkjøbing Landbobank

 Ringkjøbing Landbobank is a bank that specialised in several niches including Private Banking, wholesale, business and sustainable energy.
 The bank has equity of approx. 8 billion DKK and a market value of approx. 18 billion DKK.
 The cost percentage is 36%, which indicates that the bank is Denmark’s most efficient.
 The bank thus possesses great competitiveness for the benefit of the customers.

 The international rating agency Moody’s Investors Service has given the bank a credit rating of Aa3, which is the best among Danish banks.
 Analyses from Voxmeter show that Ringkjøbing Landbobank scores highly on both customer satisfaction and image.
 In short, the bank is a competent, energetic and proper bank, that is always available to get in touch with.

 About the Danish Green Investment Fund (Danmarks Grønne Investeringsfond)

-The Danish Green Investment Fund is an independent government loan fund that aims to co-finance investments that promote a green transformation of the Danish society.
-The fund will help to build a bridge between traditional sources of financing and equity and operates with both a green and a commercial focus.
+The Danish Green Investment Fund is an independent government loan fund that aims to co-finance investments that promote a green transformation of Danish society.
+The fund will help to build a bridge between traditional sources of financing and equity.
+It operates with both a green and a commercial focus.
 The Danish Green Investment Fund provides financing within five core areas: Energy and supply, food and agriculture, buildings and infrastructure, materials and resources and transport and mobility.